Electric Car Tax

-Many people are now driving electric vehicles (EVs), with more than 214,000 EVs registered in the UK, encouraged in part by the government incentives attached to electric cars and vans.
+Many people are now driving electric vehicles (EVs), encouraged in part by government incentives attached to electric cars and vans.

 This guide outlines electric car tax and company electric car tax in the UK, highlighting the benefits drivers will gain in taxing an EV rather than a conventional petrol/diesel car.

-Since March 2001, car tax rates have been based on thirteen car tax bands (A to M), each band being defined by a range of tailpipe CO2 emissions as measured on the official test.
+Since March 2001, car tax rates have been based on thirteen car tax bands, each defined by a range of tailpipe CO2 emissions as measured on the official test.